David-OConnor/saturn/README.rst

     # '2016-04-29 03:30'

 Convert a string to a datetime.
-Uses format from Arrow:
+Uses format from Arrow.
+If the str includes tzinfo, the optional tz argument is ignored.:

 .. code-block:: python

     saturn.from_str('2016-04-29 03:30', 'YYYY-MM-DD hh:mm')
     # datetime.datetime(2016, 4, 29, 3, 30, tzinfo=<UTC>)

+    saturn.from_str('2016-04-29 03:30', 'YYYY-MM-DD hh:mm', tz='Africa/Cairo')
+    # datetime.datetime(2016, 4, 29, 3, 30, tzinfo=<DstTzInfo 'Africa/Cairo' EET+2:00:00 STD>)

     saturn.from_str('1381685817', 'X')
     # datetime.datetime(2013, 10, 13, 17, 36, 57, tzinfo=<UTC>)

-Convert a datetime a an ISO-8601 string:
+Convert a datetime to an ISO-8601 string:

 .. code-block:: python

         saturn.to_iso(saturn.now())
         # '2016-04-29T20:12:05.807558+00:00'

-Convert an ISO-8601 string to a datetime.
+Convert an ISO-8601 string to a datetime:

 .. code-block:: python